How to Stop Spam and Protect Your Identity

 What Is Spam?

-E-mail spam today is usually sent via “zombie networks,” which are networks of virus- or worm-infected personal computers in homes and offices around the world.
+Today, e-mail spam is usually sent via “zombie networks,” which are networks of virus- or worm-infected personal computers in homes and offices worldwide.
 The computers are infected without the owners’ knowledge, and their resources are called upon randomly.

-Many modern worm viruses install a “backdoor” that allows spammers to access computers and use them for malicious purposes, such as sending unwanted messages.
+Many modern worm viruses install a “backdoor” that allows spammers to access and use computers for malicious purposes, such as sending unwanted messages.
 This complicates attempts to control the spread of these unwanted messages, as the message doesn’t even originate from the spammer in many cases.

 What is a Spammer?

 A spammer is a person or group of persons who sends an unwanted email.
-Usually, these people think they will get rich on the Internet by flooding inboxes with unwanted messages and hoping for a response.
+Usually, these people think they will get rich online by flooding inboxes with unwanted messages and hoping for a response.

 They often do get a response.
 However, the answer is from outraged people who receive the unwanted email and complain to the ISP of the spammer, which usually gets the offender’s dial-in accounts, email addresses, and/or web pages blocked or removed.